DD2480group1/assignment2/README.md

 # The Compilation for this project has been implemented and unit-tested in the following way -

+The Compilation has been unit-tested in the following way -
+    - Test if the cloning of the repository works
+    - Tets to check if compile class returns an errorCode

 # Test Execution has been implemented and unit-tested in the following way -

 # Notification has been implemented and unit-tested in the following way -